Greece's Eurobank must follow autonomous course, new CEO says

-ATHENS (Reuters) - Greece’s fourth-largest lender Eurobank EFGr.AT must follow an independent course, its new chief executive said on Friday, casting further doubt on whether a suspended merger with peer National Bank (NBGr.AT) would go ahead.
+ATHENS, June 28 (Reuters) - Greece’s fourth-largest lender Eurobank must follow an independent course, its new chief executive said on Friday, casting further doubt on whether a suspended merger with peer National Bank would go ahead.

 In early April Greece’s international creditors - the euro zone and the International Monetary Fund - blocked Eurobank’s planned merger with larger rival NBG on concerns the joint entity would become too big.